pbadler/forecasting-dynamics-course/assignments/ts_decomp_autocorr.md

 layout: post
 ---

-The purpose of this exercise is to practice loading a time series then decomposing it and testing for temporal autocorrelation.
+The purpose of this exercise is to practice loading a time series, then decomposing it and testing for temporal autocorrelation.
 You can adapt the code that we went over in class:

 [Time series decomposition code](https://github.com/pbadler/forecasting-dynamics-course/blob/master/lectures/decomp_tutorial.R)

 [Autocorrelation code](https://github.com/pbadler/forecasting-dynamics-course/blob/master/lectures/autocorrelation.R)

 The first step is to download the data.
-We will work with climate data from Tuscon, AZ (I downloaded these data from a gridded climate product called [PRISM](http://www.prism.oregonstate.edu/explorer/)).
-[The .csv file is here] (https://github.com/pbadler/forecasting-dynamics-course/blob/master/data/tuscon_prism_monthly.csv).
+We will work with climate data from Tuscon, AZ, not too far from Portal.
+The data come from a gridded climate product called [PRISM](http://www.prism.oregonstate.edu/explorer/)).
+You can get the .csv file [here] (https://github.com/pbadler/forecasting-dynamics-course/blob/master/data/tuscon_prism_monthly.csv).
 Save it to your local drive (click on the "Raw" button then right-click and "Save as"), then 1) read it into R using `read.csv()` and 2)